erangadbw/CryptoWebsite/readme.md

 ```

-##Lambda Files
+## Lambda Files

-All the code place into the lambda function can be found in the below folder
+All of the code placed into the lambda function can be found in the below folder
 `CryptoWebsite/CryptoProject - Challenge/lambdaFunctions/retrievePriceData/` in the retreivePriceData.js file

 ## Testing